wadehammes/anchorcms-blue-theme/README.md

-anchorcms-blue-theme
+Anchor Blue Theme
 ====================

-A theme for Anchor CMS - repo in place to make it a publicly-available in time.
+A theme for Anchor CMS

-View the theme live at http://wadehammes.com
+This theme is no longer under development.
+It is as-is.